-Furthering on the topics from SURV1001, students continue the development of surveying skills.
-Example construction projects related to site layout are reviewed.
+Furthering on the topics from SURV1001, students continue to develop surveying skills.
+Example construction projects related to site layout are reviewed and evaluated.
 This is a hands-on laboratory course with practical job training for students entering the field of Civil Technology.

-P-SURV1001 Civil / Construction Surveying
+P- SURV1001 Civil / Construction Surveying

-SURV2003 Introduction to GIS and Geospatial Technology 42.0 Hours This hands-on laboratory course will provide students with an opportunity to utilize geospatial technology and complete assignments using Geographic Information Systems (GIS) software.
-Field application using Global Positioning Systems (GPS) will be incorporated and students will manipulate digital maps and various forms of spatial data for civil applications.
+SURV2003 Introduction to GIS and Geospatial Technology 42.0 Hours In this hands-on laboratory course, students utilize geospatial technology and complete assignments using Geographic Information Systems (GIS) software.
+Field application using Global Positioning Systems (GPS) are incorporated and students manipulate digital maps and various forms of spatial data for civil applications.